casugo/Tensil_test-/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of Tensil_test- is to ...
+The goal of tensil_test- is to evaluate the mechanical properties of injected and printing specimenes with and without compatibilizer